 - The Grammar Stage (K-6th Grade) focuses on knowledge, establishing a broad foundation in major subjects at a time when children excel at memorization.

 - The Logic Stage (7th-8th Grade) focuses on understanding, teaching children the principles that categorize and govern the knowledge they learned in the Grammar Stage.

 - The Rhetoric Stage (9th-12th Grade) focuses on wisdom, or the application and presentation of what is known and understood in a clear and convincing manner.

 Matt King is a Richmond native who completed his Bachelor’s Degree in Administration at Virginia Commonwealth University along with Post-Graduate Studies in Education from Liberty University.
-He has more than 8 years of experience working in Christian Education, including Classical Christian Education.
-Matt, his wife, Sandra, and their three children are members of Remnant Church, a New City Academy partnering church.
+He has more than 10 years of experience working in Christian Education, including Classical Christian Education.
+Matt, his wife, Sandra, and their four children have been members of Remnant Church for over 13 years.